 |

-Do Landlords Have to Provide a Receipt for a Security Deposit?
+Do Landlords Have To Provide a Receipt for a Security Deposit?

 Many states require that landlords provide documentation when collecting a security deposit, like a receipt.
 Some state laws require landlords to provide specific information on the receipt in addition to the amount of the deposit, like the name and address of the bank where the security deposit is held.